Belgian Red Cross

 The Belgian Red Cross is a humanitarian organization that aids in providing emergency and disaster related services and relief as well as providing education for disaster awareness within the population of Belgium.
 It is a member of the International Federation of Red Cross and Red Crescent Societies.

 Mission

 The mission of the Belgian Red Cross follows the same guidelines and principles of all International Red Cross and Red Crescent Movement organizations: to prevent medical, psychological, and sociological problems and crisis.
 The Belgian Red Cross aims to aid in resolving such problems and issues through the implementation of trainings, educational development, and through the overall assistance and presence of Red Cross members in times of turmoil.
 The members of this organization believe in the strength of social bonds amongst individuals as being the greatest preventative measure against isolation and marginalization.

-Red Cross v Red Crescent

-The Red Cross and The Red Crescent are both humanitarian organizations that are dedicated to providing relief and assistance for prisoners of war, inspecting the conditions of prisons and helping in times of natural disasters.
-There is little difference between the Red Cross and the Red Crescent other than their symbol.
-The cross is a symbol best known in Christianity, and those that are Muslim do not particularly want to be represented with a Christian symbol; hence the crescent.
-The crescent is an Islamic symbol important to the Muslims, similarly as the cross is to those of the Christian belief.
-Therefore, the Red Crescent and the Red Cross both provide primarily the same humanitarian services and aid as one another.

 History

 The Belgian Red Cross was established on February 4, 1864, by Doctor Andrea Wegner.
-Its headquarters is in Brussels, Belgium.
+Its headquarters are in Brussels, Belgium.